Some posts contain compensated links. Please read this disclaimer for more info.

 The Best Of Nature In Yedigoller National Park

-Halfway between Ankara and Istanbul you’ll find a natural wonder that is ideal for winter chills.
-Yedigoller National Park is named after the seven lakes in the park that were created by a huge landslide many years ago.
+Halfway between Ankara and Istanbul, you’ll find a natural wonder that is ideal for winter chills.
+Yedigoller National Park is named after the seven lakes in the park created by a huge landslide many years ago.
 The park is set in fragrant woodland, complete with waterfalls, hiking trails, and plentiful wildlife.

 If you adore the Great Outdoors and you enjoy camping, a winter visit to Yedigoller National Park will be a scenic, albeit chilly, spot for you.